Holocaust Survivor Peter Feigl

 Peter had no knowledge of his parents whereabouts, but on his own and with the help of many others, including Pastor André and Magda Trocmé in the Protestant village of Le Chambon-sur-Lignon, Peter was able to obtain false papers and eventually escape France for neutral Switzerland on May 22, 1944.
 Peter remained in Switzerland until he emigrated to the United States in 1946.

-Join us as Paul Kutner interviews Peter to tell his harrowing story of escape and resiliency to survive.
+Listen in as Stephen Poynor interviews Peter to tell his harrowing story of escape and resiliency to survive.